datarobot-oss/custom-models-action/README.md

 * A model is first created during a pull request whenever a new definition is detected.
 * A model is deleted during a merge to the main branch if the associated model's definition is missing.
-This can happen if the definition's YAML file was deleted or the user changed its unique ID.
+This can happen if the model definition's YAML file is deleted or if he model's unique ID is changed.
 * Changes to the models in DataRobot are made during a pull request to the configured main branch.
 These include changes to settings as well as the creation of new custom inference model versions.